-The top 30 things to do in Sydney has animal attraction with the creatures of the deep, including sharks and manta rays, and the best of the Australian Outback with the endangered, beautiful but ill-tempered Cassowary.
-You’ll find most of the wet stuff at Sydney’s two aquariums, the Sea Life Sydney Aquarium at Darling Harbour and the Sea Life Sanctuary at Manly.
-The Australian land dwellers can be found at the Australian Reptile Park.
+The top 30 things to do has the Sydney Parks & Wildlife in mind with the creatures of the deep, including sharks and manta rays.
+Sydney has two aquariums, the Sea Life Sydney Aquarium at Darling Harbour and the Sea Life Sanctuary at Manly.
+The Australian land dwellers can be found at the Australian Reptile Park and Taronga Zoo.

 Swimming with the Sharks